 Previously called Locations, buildings are the primary way to identify the physical location of an office and group spaces together.
 Your company might have buildings that would benefit from reorganization into campuses.

-A campus is a group of nearby buildings, available to Premium and Enterprise plans.
+A campus is a group of nearby buildings, available to Enterprise plans.
 You might refer to campuses by city or country (e.g. Boston Office, Singapore), whereas buildings within a campus could be East/West, nicknames, or street addresses.

 In the example below, three buildings belong to the same company.
 To streamline the process of finding all conference rooms in San Francisco, an admin would create one campus called San Francisco.

 To add campuses, go to Settings > Offices > Add a Campus

 Once you have named your campus, you’ll want to add a few buildings to it.
 Select the campus then Create a New Building or Assign Existing Buildings.